rpcpool/yellowstone-faithful/docs/README.md

 `create-cars.sh 600-620`

-If not relevant you can comment out the code related to sending notifications to Slack and creating metric files in this file before running it.
+There's some functions that send notifications to Slack and create metric files, you can comment it out if not relevant for you.

 ## Costs